Your Cart

 The establishment of the Japanese sword

-The Japanese sword was developed around the middle of the Heian period.
+The history of the Japanese sword can be traced back to the Kofun period.
+During this period, ironworking and iron manufacturing techniques were introduced, and Japan began producing swords.The Japanese sword was developed around the middle of the Heian period.
 The swords made during the Jomon period, Kofun period, and up until the birth of the Japanese sword were all referred to as “tachi,” while the Japanese sword itself is classified as “jokoto.”

 The origin and function of Japanese Sword

-Old swords were used by the upper class in ceremonies, thus serving as symbols of power and ritual tools.
+The earliest swords produced in Japan were the double-edged sword (moroha) and the straight sword without curvature (chokuto).
+When used as weapons, they were made for striking or stabbing purposes.With the establishment of ancient dynasties, the development of armor and weapons in Japan took place.
+However, from the Kofun period to the Nara period, the main weapons were spears, halberds, and bows and arrows.
+Therefore, the production of swords was mostly for ceremonial purposes, such as for ritual objects or burial items found in ancient tombs.Old swords were used by the upper class in ceremonies, thus serving as symbols of power and ritual tools.
 However, as the scale of battles increased during the Asuka period, swords began to be demanded for their practical use as well.
 This led to the emergence of construction techniques such as “kirihagane” and “suehiro” that created ridges on the blade.
 The introduction of these techniques made the swords more aesthetically pleasing, with intricate patterns and designs, giving them similar characteristics to the Japanese swords we see today.

 Samurai and the birth of the Japanese sword